whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 How might you select the data in the first 5 rows for the first 5 columns?
 Add your command for this below.

-    ## If we need to select non-contiguous portions of the object, we’ll need the help of the c() function:
+    ## If we need to select non-contiguous portions of the object, we'll need the help of the c() function:
     inf.data[c(1, 3, 5), c(10, 20)]

     ## If you want to display all columns for selected row(s), leave blank space after the comma: